open-power/snap/hardware/sim/README.md

 ```
  export PSLSE_ROOT=             # path for the PSL simulation environment
  export PSLVER=                 # PSLSE functionality for POWER8 or POWER9
- export PSL_DCP=                # path to the PSL checkpoint fitting your target card
+ export PSL_DCP=                # path to the PSL checkpoint fitting your target card.
+For Simulation this is not needed and usually commented out
 ```

 ## Cadence irun